mbridak/FieldDayLogger-Curses/README.md

 ## Caveats
 This is a simple logger ment for single op, it's not usable for clubs.

+## What was learned from Field Day 2020.

+It worked fairly well.
+I figured out pretty quickly that I should have made the space bar advance to the next field like the TAB key does.
+I made that change then pushed the changes to github during Field Day.

+Everything else worked just about as expected.

 ## Commands:
 Commands start with a period character in the callsign field and are immediately followed by any information needed by the command.